 There is nothing more exciting than going to Walt Disney Studios for the first time and in Paris.
-I would highly suggest to purchase tickets beforehand and online.
+I would highly suggest purchasing tickets beforehand and online.
 My tickets were 32 pounds each.
 Not bad, right?
 The longest I ever waited on a line was 15 minutes and the rides were fun.
-I would highly suggest to purchase tickets for two parks based on how fast lines are and the park size.
+I would highly suggest purchasing tickets for two parks based on how fast lines are and the park size.
 If you’re coming from central Paris, there is a train (RER A) that takes you straight to Disneyland and cost around £7.

 I spent the second day breezing 13 famous sites in central Paris.
 Below I created a route of my walk and listed the sites.

 - Arc de Triomphe

 - Pont des Arts

 It may surprise you that I mentioned 59 Rivoli as a site.
 But it is a site worth seeing and the best way to end the night.
 It is an art gallery located in a four-floored apartment on 59 Rue de Rivoli.
 The apartment is filled with uniquely painted stairwell, connecting over 30 artists from around the world.
 These artists also change monthly.
 So, what is better than live music and live artistry?
 Absolutely nothing, well for me.

 There are two places that I would highly suggest to go when you are in Paris.
 If you are near the Eiffel Tower, I would go to Chikara, a flavorful sushi restaurant.
 In New York, a California roll mainly consists of crab meat, rice, seaweed, cucumber, and avocado.
 At Chikara, a California roll is essentially any kind of roll that is not sashimi.
 I would highly recommend their salmon avocado roll and their salmon cream cheese roll.